Charlie Bunger, 77, legendary Long Island surfboard maker

 “His name is synonymous with surfboards up and down the East Coast,” Charlie Jr. said.
 “He’s recognized around the world as a surfboard manufacturer.”

 Bunger’s surfboards were virtually an instant hit.
-When his brother-in-law, the late Jim Rorech of Babylon, started to bring them around to local beaches, surfers started banging on Bunger’s door, asking for their own.
+When his brother-in-law, the late Jim Rorech of Lindenhurst, started to take them around to local beaches, surfers started banging on Bunger’s door, asking for one for themselves.

 “People just started showing up at his house in Lindenhurst and saying, ‘Here’s $20, can you make me a board?’ ” Charlie Jr. said.
 “He just started taking orders for boards and finally got to a point where he had to get out of his house.
 He moved it into his garage, then finally moved into a factory where he manufactured them.
 Then, by 1962, he had to open up a shop and started selling them because it just started blowing up on him.”